bumptech/nitro/docs/nitro.md

 that may arise during the execution of your pgoram.

-Nitro errors are thread-local, so it is safe to assume the error number nitro returns to your thread was triggered by you.
+Nitro errors are thread-local, so it is safe to assume the error number Nitro returns to your thread was triggered by you.

 **nitro_error**